|

 303. matronymic

-a name derived from the name of your mother or a maternal ancestor
+a name derived from your mother's name

 304. apotheosis

-model of excellence or perfection of a kind; one having no equal
+model of excellence or perfection of a kind

 305. nonpareil

-model of excellence or perfection of a kind; one having no equal
+model of excellence or perfection of a kind

 306. apotheosis

-model of excellence or perfection of a kind; one having no equal
+model of excellence or perfection of a kind

 307. panegyric